Performance and Development Reviews (PDR)

 Hold regular one-to-one meetings

-One-to-ones are routine contact to enable timely discussions on how work is progressing against objectives, as well as opportunity to establish plans, gain feedback and support well-being.
+Regular one-to-ones are key to effective line management relationships.
+They enable timely discussions on how work is progressing against objectives, as well as opportunity to establish plans, gain feedback and support well-being.
 They also focus on development and progression, can be short and relatively informal.

-There are resources in the Develop at Essex Exploration Tool to support your conversations, and to assist your team members in identifying and considering opportunities to build skills, knowledge and experience.
+There are resources in the Develop at Essex Exploration Tool to support your conversations.

 Development conversations

-As an element of the one-to-one, development conversations (.pdf) are about exploring skills, opportunities, and areas for growth with your team members, it is important to remember in these conversations that development is not always about promotion.
+Development conversations (.pdf) are about exploring skills, opportunities, and areas for growth with your team members.
+Remember that development is not always about promotion.
 Nor is development achieved by training alone.

-• be aware of the development aspirations of your team.
-Not everyone wants promotion
+• be aware of the development aspirations of your team

-• listen actively – listen to understand instead of listening to respond, give your full attention
+• listen actively – listen to understand instead of listening to respond

-• use open questions to explore goals – explore our Coaching Essentials for Managers moodle resource for hints and tips
+• use open questions to explore goals – explore our Coaching Essentials for Managers Moodle resource for tips

-• be open minded and allow for creativity – we all have different goals that we may want to achieve in different ways
+• be open minded and allow for creativity – different goals can be achieved in different ways

-• encourage a growth mindset – review our guidance on growth mindset and encourage your team member to do the same
+• encourage a growth mindset – see our guidance on growth mindset

 • set goals and objectives – many of these will relate to team and organisational objectives.
-However, this is also an opportunity to work together to identify personal goals, such as developing skills and knowledge, specific to their role.
-You can use the S.M.A.R.T model (.pdf) to ensure that the goals set are as effective as possible
+However, there is also an opportunity to identify personal goals.
+You can use the S.M.A.R.T model (.pdf) to set effective goals

-• be flexible – as part of tracking progress, goals and objectives change.
+• be flexible – goals and objectives can change to remain relevant to reality.
 Be flexible with goal setting.
-Celebrate success and acknowledge changes
+Celebrate success and acknowledge change

 • download the development conversations graphic (.pdf) to support your conversation